Mohammed-Altaf-01/Neural-Tuner/README.md

 Sensitivity scores are **hidden from the agent at episode start** — they must be revealed layer-by-layer using `profile_layer()`.
 This is the core information asymmetry that makes the task non-trivial.

 ### Oracle Ceiling
-The best reward achievable by a perfect agent that knows all layer sensitivities in advance and makes optimal quantization decisions to satisfy constraints.
-For the inception_v3 medium scenario: **oracle ceiling = 0.6428**.
-This is computed offline by running the heuristic policy (profile all → assign dtype by sensitivity threshold → benchmark → submit).
-The oracle is not the theoretical maximum reward of 1.0 — it represents what a knowledgeable human engineer would achieve, providing a realistic upper bound for RL training.
+The best reward achievable by a strong reference policy that knows all layer sensitivities in advance and makes near-optimal quantization decisions for this setup.
+For the inception_v3 medium scenario used in training diagnostics: **oracle ceiling = 0.6428**.
+This is computed offline by running a heuristic policy (profile all → assign dtype by sensitivity threshold → benchmark → submit).
+The oracle is not the theoretical maximum reward of 1.0; it is a practical upper bound for this environment configuration.

 ### Random Baseline
-The mean reward of a fully random policy (random action type, random layer, random dtype) averaged over 20 seeds.
-For inception_v3 medium: **random baseline = 0.465**.
-Somewhat counter-intuitively, the random baseline is not near zero — the binary memory_reward (0.30) and partial latency improvement from random quantizations push it above chance.
-The RL agent must meaningfully exceed this to demonstrate genuine policy learning.
+The mean reward of a random policy (random action type, random layer, random dtype) averaged over 20 seeds.
+For inception_v3 medium: **random baseline = 0.4650**.
+This value is not near zero because the reward has non-zero floor components (especially memory satisfaction in many trajectories) and random compression can still yield partial latency gains.

 ### Lift vs Random / Lift vs Oracle
 Two derived metrics used to track training progress: